raaaouf/Edahabia-interactive-paycard-Angular/README.md

 ## Using the library 📙

-📙 The library is published in Angular package format on in the global registry of `npmjs`.
+ The library is published in Angular package format on in the global registry of `npmjs`.
 To install the library run in the consumer project following command:

-a redesign of EDAHABIA payment form using this library can be found in the `ngx-interactive-paycard-demo` folder in this repository.
+a redesign of EDAHABIA payment form using this library can be found in the `ngx-interactive-paycard-demo` folder in this repository 💯.

-## Install 💯
+## Install 🚀

 To install the dependencies of the workspace run